 Entering her apartment, she hung up her coat and then took her phone out of her purse and sent Levi a short text that she hoped would let her lead into a conversation about the wakizashi.

 Moved into one of your properties safe and sound.
-Rest of my stuff should be here tomorrow, but I brought the katana ahead with me, as a precaution.
+Rest of my stuff should be here tomorrow, but I brought the sword with me, as a precaution.

 Taking a seat at the island counter, she flipped open her laptop while she began eating her take-out right out of the container.
 There were no emails from her broker, and nothing from Levi, making dinner feel even more lonely than usual.
 It didn’t help that her whole apartment was barren of any personal items.
 Those would all be arriving in boxes tomorrow, but for tonight, she had to deal with feeling like a stranger in her own home.
 In an attempt to cheer herself up, she thought about Christmas.
 There were only a few weeks until the holiday, giving her plenty of time to unbox the lights and ornaments, bringing cheer to the place with Grandma’s decorations.

 This brought a smile to Madeline’s lips.